2026 Award Recipients

 The Chris Lalonde Exceptional Service Award

-The JPS Board of Directors is pleased to announce Nancy Budwig as the recipient of The Chris Lalonde Exceptional Service Award.
+The JPS Board of Directors is pleased to announce Jan Boom as the recipient of The Chris Lalonde Exceptional Service Award.
 Because of its exceptional nature, this award is not given annually, but to those rare individuals who have provided an extraordinary level of service to the Jean Piaget Society that goes beyond the normal duties of a Board Member or Society Officer.
-Christopher Lalonde, the award’s namesake, provided a template through his decades of service to the JPS; Nancy Budwig, notably and appropriately, is the second recipient.
+Christopher Lalonde, the award’s namesake, provided a template through his decades of service to the JPS.

 Distinguished Contribution to Developmental Science